stanford-policylab/learning-to-be-fair/README.md

     - Sign in to (or create) your Google account.
     - Agree to the Google Cloud terms of service.
     - Click "Web" under "Platforms" on the left-hand menu.
-    - On the new left-hand menu that pops up, click "Keys & Credentials"
+    - On the new left-hand menu that pops up, click "Keys & Credentials."
     - Click "Create Project" to create your first Maps project.
     - Set a project name, organization, and location, and create the project.
     - Navigate back to the "Keys & Credentials" tab within the new project you created.
     - If needed, set the Country and add billing information.
-    - Under "Keys & Credentials", click "Create Credentials", and select "API key"
+    - Under "Keys & Credentials", click "Create Credentials", and select "API key."
-    - Configure the API key with a name, and restrictions if you desire
+    - Configure the API key with a name, and restrictions if you desire.
     - You should have an API key now.
 Back in `R`, use `ggmap::register_google()` to allow `ggmap` to access this key.
   - **Inputs**:
     - `data/scc_client_map_data_masked.csv`